 You can configure color of your pointer and even cursor (blinking and color):

 XTerm*pointerColor: white XTerm*pointerColorBackground: black XTerm*cursorColor: yellow XTerm*cursorBlink: true

 Some of these are available in the VT menu (Control + middle click) so you can change them on the fly.

 So you are running a vim or less program and the previous content is all covered.
 How to show it so you are able to copy something from there?
 Well, you can use Show Alternate Screen from the VT Menu (Control + middle click) and you are there.
 Click again and guess what, you are back.

 You can enable logging in the main menu (Control + left click) which saves all the session to a file.
 Note this feature might not be available on all platforms as it is considered as a high security risk.

 Xterm does support truetype fonts, although I do not use them.
-They look ugly in my opinion and rendering of these is slower (you can measure it).
-If you want to use it, configure Terminus font (see above) and find TrueType Fonts option in the right-click menu.
-Terminal swaps between bitmap Terminus font and TrueType Terminus font.
-See the difference?
-That’s why I recommend bitmap Terminus for everybody.
+They look ugly in my opinion and rendering of these is slower (e.g. when outputting a large text file).
+If you want to preview Truetype fonts, just use the item from the right-click menu.

 You have been warned, if you really like to use xft fonts, here is an example:

-Linux geeks already know PRIMARY and CLIPBOARD and how to work with them.
+Linux geeks already know the PRIMARY selection and the CLIPBOARD and how to work with them.
 New users can be confused.
 Xterm is a typical X Window application and users are supposed to select text into PRIMARY selection and paste it using middle mouse click (or Control+Shift).

 You can also configure xterm to copy text to CLIPBOARD with Select to Clipboard VT menu option, then you can use Control + V in Firefox or Chrome.
 If you really like this, you can set this permanently: